tomasz-oponowicz/bud/README.md

 # Basic Underwater Demolition Training

-This is Basic Underwater Demolition Training, where a junior developer becomes a senior.
+This is Basic Underwater Demolition Training, where a junior JavaScript developer becomes a senior one.
 No excuses.
 No mercy.

 ## Workout Phases